JuliaCon/www.juliacon.org/2024/index.md

   ~~~
 \end{box}

-\begin{box}{title="Workshop", color="red"}
+\begin{box}{title="Workshop", color="light-blue"}
-  Besides the awesome talks that will be hosted on 10, 11 and 12 July, there will also be workshops on the day before conference!
-These will be held at the [ASML campus](https://maps.app.goo.gl/vNteDpgicWXQBAiG6) on the 9th of July!
+  Besides the awesome talks that will be hosted on July 10th, 11th and 12th, there will also be other activities on the days around the conference!
+On July 9th workshops will be held, and on July 13th the annual hackathon will be held.
+The locations for both activities will be finalized soon.
 \end{box}

 \begin{box}{title="2023 videos", color="dark-purple"}